-2 In the simplest cases, dealt with by Bernoulli, these probabilities are all supposed equal.
+^a In the simplest cases, dealt with by Bernoulli, these probabilities are all supposed equal.

-2. Bernoulli's Theorem in its simplest form is as follows: If the probability of an event's occurrence under certain conditions is p, then, if these conditions are present on m occasions, the most probable number of the event's occurrences is mp (or the nearest integer to this), i.e. the most probable proportion of its occurrences to the total number of occasions is p; further, the probability that the proportion or the event's occurrences will diverge from the most probable proportion p by less than a given amount p, increases as p increases, the value of this probability being calculable by a process of approximation.
+2. Bernoulli's Theorem in its simplest form is as follows: If the probability of an event's occurrence under certain conditions is p, then, if these conditions are present on m occasions, the most probable number of the event's occurrences is mp (or the nearest integer to this), i.e. the most probable proportion of its occurrences to the total number of occasions is p; further, the probability that the proportion of the event's occurrences will diverge from the most probable proportion p by less than a given amount b, increases as m increases, the value of this probability being calculable by a process of approximation.

-The probability of the event's occurring n times and failing m-n times out of the m occasions is (subject to certain conditions to be elucidated later) p^nq^{m-n} multiplied by the coefficient of this expression in the expansion of $(p+q)^m$, where p+q=1.
-If is easily shown that this is a maximum when h=0, i.e. when n=mp (or the nearest integer to this, where mp is not integral).
+The probability of the event's occurring n times and failing m-n times out of the m occasions is (subject to certain conditions to be elucidated later) $p^n q^{m-n}$ multiplied by the coefficient of this expression in the expansion of $(p+q)^m$, where p+q=1.
+If we write n=mp-h, this term is $\frac{m!}{(mp-h)!(mq+h)!}p^nq^{m-n}$.
+It is easily shown that this is a maximum when h=0, i.e. when n=mp (or the nearest integer to this, where mp is not integral).
 This result constitutes the first part of Bernoulli's Theorem.